dwhiffing/fury/content/aar/mf/mf5/mf5_aj/body.md

 off, foiling their missile shots, and picking off their tail-end-Charlies, but I’m rapidly using up my ready planes, which are now going into their three-hour recycle phase.
-Aspides are running low too, and it’s only 7 hours into the fight!
+Aspides are running low too, and it’s only 7 hours into the fight\!
 Down south, my returning F-104s sometimes have to dump Aspides to lighten their loads enough to get back home, which definitely doesn’t help.